kubernetes/contributor-site/content/en/blog/_posts/qos-class-resources.md

 | `blockio.resources.beta.kubernetes.io/pod` | set a Pod-level default blockio class for all containers
 | `blockio.resources.beta.kubernetes.io/container.<container-name>` | set blockio class of one container

+> NOTE: these annotations are interpreted by the container runtimes and no
+> Kubernetes support is required (or involved)

 Configuration file format is described in detail with more examples [here for RDT][rdt-config-doc], and [here for blockio][blockio-config-doc].

 ### An example

-The following example demonstrates the configuration of RDT and blockio QoS-class resources with CRI-O runtime.
+The following example demonstrates the configuration of RDT and blockio QoS-class resources with CRI-O runtime and their usage with runtime-interpreted Pod annotations.

 #### RDT configuration